Celine Dion: 1968–1989: Early life and career beginnings

 At age 12, she collaborated with her mother and her brother Jacques to write and compose her first song, "Ce n'était qu'un rêve", whose title translates as "It Was Only a Dream" or "Nothing But A Dream".
 Michel sent the recording to music manager René Angélil, whose name he discovered on the back of a Ginette Reno album.
 Angélil was moved to tears by Dion's voice and decided to make her a star.
 In 1981, he mortgaged his home to fund her first record, La voix du bon Dieu, which later became a local No. 1 hit and made her an instant star in Quebec.
 Her popularity spread to other parts of the world when she competed in the 1982 Yamaha World Popular Song Festival in Tokyo and won the musician's award for "Top Performer" as well as the gold medal for "Best Song" with "Tellement j'ai d'amour pour toi".

 By 1983, in addition to becoming the first Canadian artist to receive a gold record in France for the single "D'amour ou d'amitié" ("Of Love or of Friendship"), Dion had also won several Félix Awards, including "Best Female performer" and "Discovery of the Year".
-Further success came when she represented Switzerland in the 1988 Eurovision Song Contest with the song "Ne partez pas sans moi" and won the contest by a close margin in Dublin.
+Further success came when she represented Switzerland in the Eurovision Song Contest 1988 with the song "Ne partez pas sans moi" and won the contest by a close margin.
 At age 18, after seeing a Michael Jackson performance, Dion told Angélil she wanted to be a star like Jackson.
 Though confident in her talent, Angélil realized her image needed to be changed for her to be marketed worldwide.
 She withdrew from the spotlight for a number of months, during which she underwent dental surgery to improve her appearance, and was sent to the École Berlitz in 1989 to improve her English.
 In 1989, during a concert on the Incognito tournée, she injured her voice.
 She consulted the otorhinolaryngologist William Gould, who gave her an ultimatum: have immediate surgery on her vocal cords or do not utilize them at all for three weeks.
 Dion chose the latter and underwent vocal training with William Riley.